Lifespan: Tenbun 10 (1541) to 6/2 of Tenshō 10 (1582)

 Decimation of the Takeda and a violent ending

 Following Nobutada’s demise, his eldest son, Anayama Katsuchiyo, also known as Takeda Nobuharu, became head of the Takeda clan.
-In 1582, a battle known as the Tenshōjingo no ran unfolded across a broad area covering Kai, Shinano, and Kōzuke provinces.
+In 1582, as the Tenshō Jingo Conflict unfolded across a broad area covering Kai, Shinano, and Kōzuke provinces.
 For over four months, this conflict pitted 10,000 troops under Tokugawa Ieyasu, with support from the Anayama and other retainers of the Takeda, against a contingent of over 50,000 men under the command of Hōjō Ujinao.
 In 1587, Katsuchiyo died, resulting in the end of the Takeda as an influential clan.
 Meanwhile, prior to his demise, Nobutada had sent Shimoyama-dono, his daughter adopted from the Akiyama, to serve Ieyasu, and she later gave birth to Takeda Nobuyoshi to inherit the remnants of the Takeda clan.
 In 1590, Nobuyoshi reverted to the Matsudaira clan after being assigned Kogane Castle and a fief of 30,000 koku in Shimōsa Province.